 or comments related to the topic with others in the group.
 Sharing is always voluntary.

 Couples can choose whether or not to share with the group and will never be put on the

-A Virtual MEG is scheduled for the 2nd Tuesday of each month at 8 pm EST.
+1st Tuesday of each month at 8 pm Eastern time